Repoussé and Chasing: how Sculptural Jewelry is Born

 Jewelry-Sculptures between Tradition and Modernity

-As we have already mentioned, there is a very strong connection, from the very origins, between goldsmithing and plastic arts, which from the Renaissance has been passed down through the centuries to more recent times.
-An example is the goldsmithing art of Franco Daverio, who in the 1930s, as a young student at art school, experimented with metalworking by masterfully applying the techniques of repoussé and chasing.
-Thus were born his first jewelry-sculptures in copper and then in gold and silver, which made Franco Daverio a renowned and appreciated artist worldwide.
+As we have already mentioned, there is a very strong connection, from the very origins, between goldsmithing and plastic arts, which has been passed down through the centuries from the Renaissance to more recent times.
+An example of this is the goldsmithing art of

 Even in more recent times, repoussé and chased jewelry continues to be the symbol of goldsmithing that combines ancient techniques with the aesthetic taste of the period.
 To the large chokers and bracelets typical of the 1980s, smaller jewelry pieces have been added, made even more precious by friezes and precious stones.